Mechanical and plant engineering

 Digitization is an important topic in mechanical and plant engineering.
 By networking production processes and automating workflows, efficiency and productivity can be increased.
 The application of digital technologies can be used in various areas of mechanical and plant engineering:

-The following section presents solutions, implementation options and application examples for digitization in mechanical and plant engineering:
+Solutions, implementation options and application examples for digitization in mechanical and plant engineering are presented below:

 1. IoT Technologies